 “Actually, I think the argument was not so much about the biscuits, but about the bed, which they had all come to deeply resent.
 What Harrison was really saying was 'If Yoko is well enough to get out of bed and steal one of my biscuits, she doesn't need to be in the bloody bed in the first place.'
 It almost didn't matter what the argument was about.
 By this stage, whenever the four of them were together it was like a tinderbox, and anything could set them off...even something as dumb as a digestive biscuit.”

 In any event, according to Bruce Spizer's book “The Beatles On Apple Records,” a decision was made after that control room listening session to add an extension to “take seven” of the song.
 This newly-written extension was then immediately recorded, presumably back in EMI Studio Three where their instruments were still set up.
-With Paul on piano, John and George on their electric guitars and Ringo on drums, this new conclusion extended the song to just under two minutes in length.
-This concluded the recording session for this day, at an undisclosed time in the early hours of the following day.
+With Paul on piano, John and George on their electric guitars and Ringo on drums, the new conclusion extended the song to just under two minutes in length.
+This concluded the recording session at an undisclosed time in the early hours of the following day.

 Since the above mentioned final section of the song was an edit piece, this could explain what was brought up by Ian MacDonald in his book “Revolution In The Head.”
 He states that, as this section of the song begins, “McCartney's piano enters slightly flat, whereupon the remainder of the song is fractionally below concert pitch.”
 Since the piano wasn't used in the first part of the song, the guitars were probably not tuned to the piano.
 Therefore, the pitch of the original recording may have been off slightly from the final segment, which appears to have been added as an afterthought.